 Which phrases appeal to you from the examples above?
 Your readers will probably like them, too.
 If they do, there is a good chance social media will too.

 Pick a phrase and click the plus sign to see even more phrases – and get more ideas that you can research and write.

 Step #4: Generate ideas from useful comments

-For example, check out the comments on blogs, like the Moz blog shown in the example above.
-Commenters on those sites are usually seasoned entrepreneurs, SEOs and content marketers whose comments provide great ideas.
+For example, check out the comments on blogs like the Moz Blog shown in the example above.
+Commenters on those sites are usually seasoned entrepreneurs, SEOs, and content marketers whose comments provide great ideas.

-Many of Upworthy’s posts are viral and there are three reasons for their success:
+Many of Upworthy’s posts are viral, and there are three reasons for their success: